Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: DFT approach

 Next, we move to explaining the spin-polarization splitting observed within the fully occupied \textit{t}$_{2g}$ bands.
 Such a splitting cannot be understood within a simple picture of occupied versus unoccupied states and therefore requires going beyond a single-orbital description.
 Our results show, however, that this splitting is again a covalency-driven effect, closely related to the mechanism discussed above for the \textit{e}$_g$ states.

-We first note that the magnitude of the \textit{t}$_{2g}$ spin splitting increases with increasing Hubbard $U$, in close analogy to the behavior of the \textit{e}$_g$ bands, see Fig.~\ref{fig:evolutionU}.
-This already suggests that the \textit{t}$_{2g}$ splitting is not intrinsic to the \textit{t}$_{2g}$ shell itself, but is instead induced by the strong spin polarization of the half-filled \textit{e}$_g$ manifold.
-Additional evidence is provided by Fig.~\ref{fig:covalency}(b), which shows that ligand orbitals at energies comparable to the \textit{t}$_{2g}$ states are weakly spin polarized, predominantly antiparallel to the adjacent Ni moments.
-This indicates a two-step mechanism: first, the ligand orbitals acquire spin polarization through hybridization with the strongly polarized \textit{e}$_g$ states; second, these spin-polarized ligand states hybridize with the \textit{t}$_{2g}$ orbitals and thereby induce a spin-dependent shift of the \textit{t}$_{2g}$ bands.
+We first note that the magnitude of the \textit{t}$_{2g}$ spin splitting increases on average with increasing Hubbard $U$, in close analogy to the behavior of the \textit{e}$_g$ bands, see Fig.~\ref{fig:evolutionU}.
+In addition, the correspondingly projected density of states broadens for both spin channels.
+The former already suggests that the \textit{t}$_{2g}$ splitting is not intrinsic to the \textit{t}$_{2g}$ shell itself, but is instead induced by the strong spin polarization of the half-filled \textit{e}$_g$ manifold.

-Having established that the spin polarization of the \textit{e}$_g$ states acts as the primary driver for the \textit{t}$_{2g}$ splitting, it is instructive to analyze the dependence on Hund’s exchange $J_H$, see Fig.~\ref{fig:evolutionJH}.
-The parameter $J_H$ quantifies the intra-atomic exchange interaction favoring parallel spin alignment across different orbitals of the same atomic shell and thus controls the strength of the effective Hund-driven exchange field acting between the \textit{e}$_g$ and \textit{t}$_{2g}$ manifolds.
+Having established that the spin polarization of the \textit{e}$_g$ states acts as a driver for the \textit{t}$_{2g}$ splitting, it is instructive to analyze its dependence on Hund’s exchange $J_H$, see Fig.~\ref{fig:evolutionJH}.
+The parameter $J_H$ quantifies the intra-atomic exchange interaction favoring parallel spin alignment across different orbitals of the same atomic shell and thus controls the strength of the effective Hund-driven exchange field acting between the \textit{e}$_g$ and \textit{t}$_{2g}$ manifolds (see Appendix~\ref{Mean-field}).